Never Look Away (2018 film): Plot

 Kurt and Ellie flee to West Germany themselves several years later.
 Since Kurt is already 30 years old, he lies about his age to be admitted to the famous Düsseldorf Art Academy, where he is able to study and practice art more freely than he could in East Germany.
-His teacher, Professor Antonius van Verten (based on Joseph Beuys) recognizes Kurt's deep personal experience, but also sees that he is struggling to find his own voice, having been trained only in figurative painting, a medium considered outdated and bourgeois by the standards of the school.
+His teacher, Professor Antonius van Verten (based on Joseph Beuys) recognizes Kurt's deep personal experience, but he also sees that Kurt is struggling to find his own voice, having been trained only in figurative painting, a medium considered outdated and bourgeois by the standards of the school.
 Kurt shares adjoining studio space with fellow student and confidant Harry Preusser (inspired by Günther Uecker), who experiments with hammering nails into boards to produce large artworks.

 Only when Kurt finds a newspaper article about a captured Nazi doctor who was Seeband's superior does he have his artistic breakthrough.
 He starts using his figurative painting skills to copy black-and-white photographs onto canvases, adding a mysterious sfumato blur.
-Among the sources for the new paintings are Seeband's passport photographs and photographs of Kurt with Aunt Elisabeth from his own family album.
-When Seeband sees a painting that is a collage of himself, the captured Nazi doctor, and Kurt with Elisabeth, he abruptly leaves the studio.
+Among the sources for the new paintings are Seeband's passport photographs and photographs with Aunt Elisabeth from Kurt's own family album.
+When Seeband sees a painting that is a collage of photographs of himself, the captured Nazi doctor, and Kurt with his Aunt Elisabeth, he abruptly leaves the studio.
 It is unclear if he is simply overwhelmed at being reminded of his past, just realized Elisabeth was Kurt's relative, or believes his son-in-law has uncovered his secret, but Kurt, for his part, still seems to be unaware of the connection.

 After years of infertility due to the abortion, Ellie becomes pregnant, and Kurt celebrates the moment she told him by painting her nude.
 Some time later, he gets his first art show, where his art impresses the critics, even though they completely misunderstand and misinterpret it.
 He rejoices in finally finding his voice and his place in the world.